didi/cube-ui/document/components/docs/en-US/cascade-picker.md

 - Date Picker

   It's same to date picker.
 Just construct the cascading data.
-Besides, we have written a [`DatePicker` component in example](https://github.com/didi/cube-ui/blob/dev/example/components/date-picker.vue), which could help you constructing the cascade date with start date and end date.
+Besides, we have written a [DatePicker component in example](https://github.com/didi/cube-ui/blob/dev/example/components/date-picker.vue), which could help you constructing the cascading data with start date and end date.

   ```html
   <cube-button @click="showDatePicker">Date Picker</cube-button>